guardian/paparazzi/README.md

 ### Can I set this up as a CI step?
 Maybe?
 If you do please let me know, i'd love to get this thing commenting with screenshots on PRs

+### Help my computer caught fire
+Paparazzi spins a whole chrome instance per route, if this is a problem for you please consider either throwing sticks of ram at your laptop until the fire is out or help me implement something <a href="https://github.com/GoogleChrome/puppeteer/issues/1479">like this</a>

 ### (1) Can I use this locally?
 Sure thing pal!
 Just run `./index.js` or `node index.js` in the `paparazzizi` folder.
 You will have to put your `.paparazzirc` file in there.